jinschoi/simplify3d-docs/index.md

 The Layer tab contains all the layer related print options.
 The most important of these is the **Primary Layer Height**.
 This determines the thickness of each layer.
 This should stay under 80% of your nozzle diameter, so for a 0.35mm nozzle, keep this under 0.28mm.
 0.20-0.25mm is a good default medium layer height, 0.15 gets you a smoother surface at the cost of increased print times, and 0.1 and lower can be used for very high quality surfaces with very long print times.
 The lower limit to this setting is limited mainly by your printer's ability to sustain very low extrusion speeds reliably.
 When you go to a lower layer height, it is not necessary to adjust the extrusion width to match.

 The next three fields, **Top and Bottom Solid Layers** and **Outline/Perimeter Shells**, controls how thick you want the solid walls of your printed object to be.
 Usually, 3D printed objects are not printed as solid chunks of plastic because it would unnecessarily wasteful in filament.
 Instead, they are mostly hollow shells, with some solid layers on the top and bottom and all sides, and the interior containing a lower density "infill" which acts as an internal support.
-One shell is usually too thin, so two is the lowest number of solid layers and shells you should start at.
+One shell is usually too thin, so two is the lowest number of solid layers and shells you should start at, and I find that three top layers are often needed to hide defects from low density infill.
 If you go to lower layer heights, you may wish to use higher values to keep the solid shells at a similar thickness.

 **Outline Direction** determines whether perimeters are drawn from the inside out or vice versa.
 Outside-In can give you a marginally better surface finish, but Inside-Out is helpful when printing models with overhangs, to give the outermost perimeter something to cling to.

 **Use random start point for perimeter outlines** is used because the process of starting or ending a perimeter can cause bumps or pits to form on the surface where the perimeter is started.
 Turning this option on distributes those imperfections to random locations around the outside rather than having them all appear together as a seam running vertically up the side.
 I prefer to have a seam rather than random zits all over the object, so I leave this turned off.

 The **print islands sequentially without optimization** option changes the order in which the slicer prints "islands", or isolated areas of a particular layer.
-Usually, it will print all the islands of a layer in order, then do the next layer in reverse order so that time isn't wasted in traveling back to original first island to start over.
+Usually, it will print all the islands of a layer in order, then do the next layer in reverse order so that time isn't wasted in traveling back to the original first island to start over.
 This is good for reducing print times, but for small objects where each layer doesn't take a long time, it is bad for cooling.
 The hot extruder warms the plastic near it, and laying down new plastic on top of warm plastic leads to deformation.
 The islands near the start and end of the sequence get a double dose of heat because they get two consecutive layers at a time.
 Printing them sequentially (i.e., in the same order every time) gives every island the same amount of time to cool between layers.

 **Vase mode** is useful for printing single-outline no-infill objects, usually vases.
 It prints as a single gradually rising spiral rather than as a number of distinct layers.
 Since every hobbyist 3D printer built to date has been used to print at least one twisted polygonal vase, it is helpful to have an option just for them.